Jaret von Rosenberg

 Jaret von Rosenberg (born April 12, 1987) is an American college basketball coach and former player.
-He is currently the head coach of the Texas A&M–Commerce Lions men's basketball team.
+He is currently the head coach of the East Texas A&M Lions men's basketball team.

 Playing career

-von Rosenberg played high school basketball at Sharyland High School in Mission, Texas before playing at Collin County Community College. von Rosenberg would transfer and play college basketball at Hartford where he was the school's all-time leader in career free throw percentage (.831) and ranked in the top 10 in career assists and steals upon graduation.
+von Rosenberg played high school basketball at Sharyland High School in Mission, Texas, before playing at Collin County Community College. von Rosenberg would transfer and play college basketball at Hartford where he was the school's all-time leader in career free throw percentage (.831) and ranked in the top 10 in career assists and steals upon graduation.

 Coaching career

 von Rosenberg began his coaching career in 2009 as an assistant at Collin County Community College.
 In 2011, von Rosenberg was hired as an assistant coach under Joe Golding at Abilene Christian.
 He was hired under Sam Walker at Texas A&M–Commerce in 2013 before returning to his alma mater Hartford in 2015 as an assistant.

 In 2017, von Rosenberg was hired as head coach at Texas A&M–Commerce, replacing Sam Walker.